401trg/401trg.github.io/pages/burning-umbrella.md

 ## Background

-The Winnti umbrella and closely associated entities has been active since at least 2009, with some reports of possible activity as early as 2007.
+The Winnti umbrella and closely associated entities have been active since at least 2009, with some reports of possible activity as early as 2007.
 The term "umbrella" is used in this report because current intelligence indicates that the overarching entity consists of multiple teams/actors whose tactics, techniques, and procedures align, and whose infrastructure and operations overlap.
 We assess that the different stages of associated attacks are operated by separate teams/actors, however in this report we will show that the lines between them are blurred and that they are all associated with the same greater entity.
 The Winnti and Axiom group names were created by Kaspersky Lab and Symantec, respectively, for their 2013/2014 reports on the original group.
 The name “Winnti” is now primarily used to refer to a custom backdoor used by groups under the umbrella.
 Multiple sources of public and private threat intelligence have their own names for individual teams.
 For example, LEAD is a common alias for the group targeting online gaming, telecom, and high tech organizations.
 Other aliases for groups related include BARIUM, Wicked Panda, GREF, PassCV, and others.
 This report details how these groups are linked together and serve a broader attacker mission.
 The many names associated with actors in the greater intelligence mission are due to the fact that they are built on telemetry of the intelligence provider which is typically unique and dependent on their specific dataset.
 This report focuses heavily on networking related telemetry.

 We assess with high confidence that the attackers discussed here are associated with the Chinese state intelligence apparatus.
 This assessment is based on attacker TTPs, observed attack infrastructure, and links to previously published intelligence.
 Their operations against gaming and technology organizations are believed to be economically motivated in nature.
 However, based on the findings shared in this report we assess with high confidence that the actor’s primary long-term mission is politically focused.
 It’s important to note that not all publicly reported operations related to Chinese intelligence are tracked or linked to this group of actors.
 However, TTPs, infrastructure, and tooling show some overlap with other Chinese-speaking threat actors, suggesting that the Chinese intelligence community shares human and technological resources across organizations.
 We assess with medium to high confidence that the various operations described in this report are the work of individual teams, including contractors external to the Chinese government, with varying levels of expertise, cooperating on a specific agenda.

 In 2015 the People’s Liberation Army of China (PLA) began a major reorganization which included the creation of the Strategic Support Force (SSF / PLASSF).
 SSF is responsible for space, cyber, and electronic warfare missions.
 Some of the overlap we observed from groups could potentially be related to this reorganization.
 Notably, key incident details below include attacker mistakes that likely reveal the true location of some attackers as the Xicheng District of Beijing.

-### Tactics, Techniques, and Procedures (TTPs):
+#### Tactics, Techniques, and Procedures (TTPs):

 Though the TTPs of the attacking teams vary depending on the operation, their use of overlapping resources presents a common actor profile.
 Key interests during attacks often include the theft of code signing certificates, source code, and internal technology documentation.
 They also may attempt to manipulate virtual economies for financial gain.
 While unconfirmed, the financial secondary objective may be related to personal interests of the individuals behind the attacks.